mkusaka/epub-worker/README.md

 - **Library Management** - Add, remove, and organize your EPUB collection
 - **Reading Progress** - Automatically saves and restores your reading position (CFI-based)
 - **Dark Mode** - System, light, and dark theme support with EPUB content theming
+- **PWA Support** - Install as a standalone app with offline support
 - **Offline Storage** - EPUB files stored in IndexedDB for offline access
 - **URL Routing** - Each book has its own URL for easy bookmarking and sharing